 Somewhere to actually be

 The answer to this is not, ultimately, better-designed branded experiences (though that would be a start).
 It is third places.
 It is the reinvestment in the kinds of spaces that do not require you to buy a ticket or perform enjoyment for a camera.
-Spaces that are a little rough around the edges, belonging to no one in particular, where the point is simply to be present.
+These spaces are a little rough around the edges, and they belong to no one in particular.
+The point is simply to be present.

 These spaces are a planning and funding problem as much as a design one.
-They require local policy, sustained investment, and a view of public space that values lingering as legitimate (and not insidiously branded as "loitering").
-Yes, the solutions are "boring".
-They are less photogenic than a pink warehouse and considerably harder to monetize.
+They require local policy, sustained investment, and a view of public space that values lingering as legitimate without insidiously branding it as "loitering".
+They are less photogenic than a pink warehouse and considerably harder to monetise.
 They are also, reliably, what people actually need.

 Until we have more of them, the warehouses will keep going up.
 And they will keep being disappointing.
-And we will keep being surprised, which is perhaps the most telling part.
-We keep arriving with genuine hope, proof that the desire they are exploiting is entirely real, and entirely unmet.
+And we will keep being surprised.
+That is, perhaps, the most telling part: that we keep arriving with genuine hope, proof that the desire they are exploiting is entirely real, and entirely unmet.